druttinger/curriculum/intermediate_html_css/intermediate_css_concepts/browser_compatibility.md

 In 1995 the world got introduced to the first version of Internet Explorer, which became the dominant player in the market.
 At some point, Internet Explorer was used by more than 90% of all users.
 To counter this dominance, Netscape launched what would become Mozilla Foundation which develops and maintains Firefox.
 Soon after that, in 2003, Apple launched Safari, and in 2008, Google launched Chrome.

-You're most likely familiar with most, if not all these names.<span id="most-used-browser"> There is a lot of [competition among browsers](https://www.youtube.com/watch?v=W4wWdmfOibY) still to this day, even though Chrome (and [Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser))) is the dominant player in the market</span>.
+You're most likely familiar with most, if not all these names.<span id="most-used-browser"> There is a lot of [competition among browsers](https://www.youtube.com/watch?v=W4wWdmfOibY) still to this day, even though Chrome (and [Chromium](<https://en.wikipedia.org/wiki/Chromium_(web_browser)>)) is the dominant player in the market</span>.

-### What is browser compatibility?

-Today, it is impossible to imagine the Web without the use of browsers.
-We have witnessed a shift from standalone applications to HTML5 and Progressive Web Apps that allow applications to fully function within a browser.
-For example, Microsoft Word and Excel for the longest time could only be executed via a standalone application.
-Now, you can utilize those applications through any browser without the need to install any files.

-As companies compete for market share, different browsers are using different engines to display information on web pages.
-For example, Chrome and Chromium utilize Blink, while Safari uses WebKit.

-Because of these differences, your applications may behave differently in the browser.
-Due to Chrome dominance, the vast majority of applications are designed to work smoothly with Chromium, and providing as good a level of performance in other browsers is secondary.
+### Browser Engines

+<span id="browser-engines">When a browser displays content it is actually processed through a distinct componant called the browser engine.<span> The browser engine processes all of the HTML and CSS that gets run through it.
+Think of everything that exists inside the browser's display window as a product of the browser engine.
+Think of everything outside of the window -- the tabs, the menus, and so on -- as the browser itself.
+If you really want to dig into it, there is another componant, the JavaScript engine, that processes the JavaScript behind the scenes.

+The ever popular comercial browser Chrome is based on the open source Chromium.
+Chromium runs on the Blink browser engine and the V8 JavaScript engine.

+Chrome and Chromium are not the only browsers to use Blink.
+Due to the more than 60% market share of the Chrome browser most developers focus their design on Chromium compatability.
+As such, many browsers, including Microsoft Edge, have based their browsers on Chromium and the Blink engine to make sure that they display content as those developers intended.

+This means that features that work in Chrome almost assuredly work in Edge and [the others](https://en.wikipedia.org/wiki/Comparison_of_browser_engines).
+A website that looks good and runs smoothly in Chrome will likely run the same in all of the other Blink based browsers.
+The most popular engines besides Blink are Gecko, which powers Mozilla Firefox, and Apple's WebKit, which powers Safari as well as other browsers in iOS/iPadOS.

-For your web development projects to have a broader reach, you must make sure that you're testing your web applications against browsers which are most likely to be used by users.
-Chrome, Safari, Firefox, and other Chromium-based browsers (Microsoft Edge, Brave, etc.) are more common among regular users.
+What does this mean for development?
+For your web projects to have a broader reach, you must make sure that you're testing your web applications against browsers which are most likely to be used by users.
+Chrome, Safari, Firefox, and other Chromium-based browsers are more common among regular users.
 But you may find you need to support less common ones as well depending on the user base or the company you work for.
 For Chromium browsers, if it works in Chrome, it should work in other related browsers as well.

 ### Browser releases and new CSS features